Under the Weather

 “Don’t say it, kid!”

 The Sweetwater Kid winced as a hailstone the size of a grape bounced off the rump of his horse.
 The appaloosa shied, dumping Sweet onto his ass.
 His hat slid off, landing brim-side down in the mud.

-Dev rolled his eyes and thrust out a hand.
+Dev rolled his eyes and thrust out a hand, yanking Sweet to his feet.
 “Do me a favor and keep that big trap shut until we get to Denver.
 I figure I’m tempting fate just having you along.”

 “Denver?
 But that’s two days—”

 Dev shot him a look, narrow-eyed and snake-mean.
 The appaloosa shifted its rump.
 A hoof the size of a dinner plate came down on the crown of Sweet’s hat.
 Sweet drew back a hand to swat the animal, and his feet slid sideways.
 He just lay there a moment, mud working its way down his collar.
 Sleet pelted his face.